Most Valuable Professional

 Click OK.
 If successful, Windows will tell you it successfully registered the dll.

-In it's basic state, you select any object in Excel and start the tool, which will show you the first level set of objects, properties and methods of that selection.
+In its basic state, you select any object in Excel and start the tool, which will show you the first level set of objects, properties and methods of that selection.
 Here is what the UI looks like after starting the tool whilst you have a chart title selected:

 Tool's main window, showing members of a ChartTitle object